arthurdent75/SimpleScheduler/README.md

 Look at the picture above to see all these things in action (and combined!).

 ### Conditions
-For each scheduler, you can add a condition that will be checked at the time of the execution.
+For each scheduler, you can add a condition that will be **checked at the time of the execution**.
 If the condition is 'true' the action will be performed and (obviously) it won't be executed if the condition is 'false'.
 The condition is a template expression that you can add in the "template" field. \
 The condition is evaluated at every triggering time written in the scheduler before the execution. \